 March of the Women: Music for the 100th Anniversary of Suffrage. — 2019 marks 100 years since Congress passed the 19th amendment — forbidding states to deny the right to vote on the basis of sex — on June 4, 1919, and sent it to the states for ratification.
 Illinois was one of the first three states, along with Michigan and Wisconsin, to ratify the amendment, just six days after Congress passed it.
 2020 marks 100 years since August 26, 1920, when Tennessee became the last of the necessary 36 states to ratify the amendment, thus making it the law of the land.

-Music to Commemorate the 200th Anniversary of Illinois’ Statehood — In recognition of Illinois achieving statehood on December 3, 1818, organizations and institutions throughout the state will be celebrating the bicentennial all year.
+From Prairie to Farm to City: Illinois History Through Music — This program was developed to commemorate Illinois achieving statehood on December 3, 1818, and has proven to be popular even after the Bicentennial year of 2018.
 The music in the program reflects the story of Illinois, which is shaped not only by the land (prairie, Great Lakes, Mississippi River), but also by the many cultures which have thrived in it, beginning with Native Americans, and including French, German, African-American, Mexican, and other immigrant groups.
 The program includes songs about farmers, workers, disasters, and tragedies.
 Maybe even a little Blues and Rock and Roll.
 A really informative and entertaining look at Illinois, its history, and its people.
 This program was selected for the 2018 Illinois Humanities Road Scholar Roster.

 Music of the Civil War